openebs/website/website/src/blogs/2018-09-27-celebrate-hacktoberfest-2018-with-openebs.md

 ---
 title: Celebrate Hacktoberfest 2018 with OpenEBS !!
-slug: celebrate-hacktoberfest-2018-with-openebs
 author: Uma Mukkara
+author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
+Uma led product development in the early days of MayaData (CloudByte).
 date: 27-09-2018
-tags: Digital Ocean, Hacktoberfest 2018, Hacktoberfest, Openebs, Open Source
+tags: Digital Ocean, Hacktoberfest 2018, Hacktoberfest, OpenEBS, Open Source
 excerpt: The 5th edition of Hacktoberfest is around the corner and it will be the second Hacktoberfest experience for the OpenEBS community.
 All of us are excited!
 ---

-The 5th edition of[ Hacktoberfest](https://hacktoberfest.digitalocean.com/) is around the corner and it will be the second[ Hacktoberfest](https://openebs.io/hackfests/hacktoberfest-2018) experience for the OpenEBS community.
+The 5th edition of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is around the corner and it will be the second [Hacktoberfest](https://openebs.io/hackfests/hacktoberfest-2018) experience for the OpenEBS community.
 All of us are excited!

 In August 2017, OpenEBS community began growing and it was a beginning to building a strong foundation for an open source project.
 We were first introduced to Hacktoberfest by friends & peers at the DigitalOcean Bangalore Meetup and were interested in participating in it.
 We enlisted OpenEBS as one of the projects participating in Hacktoberfest 2017.
 We were pleasantly surprised with the participation and enthusiasm that Hacktoberfest attracts from developers around the world.
 The result was that the OpenEBS community grew by 20+ new contributor friends with ~100 PRs.